 The first picture is the wreath that the Decatur Civil War Round Table presented at the Annual Lincoln Death Day Ceremony on April 14, 2001, at the Lincoln Tomb, Springfield, Il.
 The second is a picture of presenters of wreaths from various organizations.
 Each group was called one by one,presented his/her wreath, and stood on the steps of the Lincoln Tomb.
 Groups from varying states were present.

 Charlie & Jo Munie and Joey & Jacquie Szalankiewicz (members of the Decatur Civil War Round Table) at the Lincoln Death Day Ceremony along with the wreath that was presented.
 Charlie Munie presented the wreath on behalf of the DCWRT.
 There were approximately 100 people present at the ceremony.
 Organizations and guests came from Illinois, Missouri, Wisconsin, Minnesota, & other places.
 It was warm spring day and good turnout for the solemn occassion.
+If anyone has anything that they want posted, please e-mail with the information.

 This site is still under construction. *Thanks very much to Barb Magdy-Stanley for all her help.